oracle/node-oracledb/doc/api.md

 Node-oracledb uses the
 [Oracle OCI statement cache](https://docs.oracle.com/database/121/LNOCI/oci09adv.htm#i471377) which manages a cache of statements for each session.
-In the database server, statement caching lets cursors be used without reparsing the statement.
+In the database server, statement caching lets cursors be used without re-parsing the statement.
 This eliminates repetitive statement parsing and reduces meta data transfer costs between the driver and the database.
 This improve performance and scalability.